Zondax/filecoin-solidity/docs/mocks/deals.md

 ### Current data

-The following table condense the current deals created in wallaby.
+The following table condenses the current deals created in wallaby.
 These can be seen using any wallaby indexer.

 |Deal ID|Piece CID|Activated|Terminated|size|client|provider|label|start|end|price_per_epoch|client_collateral|provider_collateral|verified|
 |:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|